johnshelb/blogposts/_posts/2017-03-12-age_discrimination_in_tech.markdown

 Notice that in our expression `a.forEach(cbk)`, we do not explicitly pass in an argument to cbk.  cbk, representing the function `print()` was previously defined as taking in one argument, which we called, for convenience, 'element'.
 This is where most of my confusion lay, so I want to be as explicit as possible here.

-The secret magic of .forEach() is that is will automatically make up to three arguments available to the function being passed in.
+The secret magic of `.forEach()` is that is will automatically make up to three arguments available to the function being passed in.
 Those arguments, in this order, are 1. the current element of the iteration, 2. the index of that element in the array, and 3. the entire array itself.

-Since cbk represents the `print` function, which was defined as taking one argument, forEach will automatically pass in one argument, the current element, to cbk.
+Since `cbk` represents the `print` function, which was defined as taking one argument, `.forEach()` will automatically pass in one argument, the current element, to `cbk`.

-Now, for illustration, let's change the definition of cbk a little:
+Now, for illustration, let's change the definition of `cbk` a little:

 ```
 cbk = function print(e, i){